borondics/SpotX-orange/README.md

 [Orange3](http://orange.biolab.si).
 Next, install the add-on:

 1. Open Orange Canvas, choose "Options" from the menu and then "Add-ons".
 2. A new window will open.
-There, tick the checkbox in front of "Orange-Infrared" and confirm.
+There, tick the checkbox in front of "SpotX-Orange" and confirm.
 3. Restart Orange.

 Usage